Flood Insurance

 How does NFIP flood insurance work?

-The NFIP sets rates and coverages based on your property's risk zone, with a maximum coverage limit.
+The NFIP sets rates and coverage is based on your property's risk zone, with a maximum coverage limit.
 Gateway coordinates the application and paperwork.

 Is there a waiting period for flood insurance?

-Yes-flood insurance generally has a 30-day waiting period before coverage starts, so don't wait until a storm is forecast.
+Yes-flood insurance generally has a 30-day waiting period before coverage starts.

-Where can I find flood maps for Burleigh County?
+Where can I find flood maps for the county I live in?

 Use FEMA's map portal or contact local floodplain administrators for site-specific info.